esase/tiny-http/docs/index.rst

 HTTP
 ====

-An abstraction layer for http and console requests and responses, may be used for internal communication in your application
+An abstraction layer for http and console requests and responses, may be used for internal communication in your application.

 Installation
 ------------